Lutheranism: Lutheran confessions

 The Book of Concord, published in 1580, contains 10 documents which many Lutherans believe are faithful and authoritative explanations of Holy Scripture.
 Besides the three Ecumenical Creeds, which date to Roman times, the Book of Concord contains seven credal documents articulating Lutheran theology in the Reformation era.

 The doctrinal positions of Lutheran churches are not uniform because the Book of Concord does not hold the same position in all Lutheran churches.
 For example, the state churches in Scandinavia consider only the Augsburg Confession as a "summary of the faith" in addition to the three ecumenical creeds.
 Lutheran pastors, congregations, and church bodies in Germany and the Americas usually agree to teach in harmony with the entire Lutheran confessions.
 Some Lutheran church bodies require this pledge to be unconditional because they believe the confessions correctly state what the Bible teaches.
 Others allow their congregations to do so "insofar as" the confessions are in agreement with the Bible.
 In addition, Lutherans accept the teachings of the first seven ecumenical councils of the Christian Church.

-The Lutheran Church traditionally sees itself as the "main trunk of the historical Christian Tree" founded by Christ and the Apostles, holding that during the Reformation, the Church of Rome fell away.
+Lutherans traditionally see themselves as the "main trunk of the historical Christian Tree" founded by Christ and the Apostles, holding that during the Reformation, the Church of Rome fell away.
 As such, the Augsburg Confession teaches that "the faith as confessed by Luther and his followers is nothing new, but the true catholic faith, and that their churches represent the true catholic or universal church".
 When the Lutherans presented the Augsburg Confession to Charles V, Holy Roman Emperor, they explained "that each article of faith and practice was true first of all to Holy Scripture, and then also to the teaching of the church fathers and the councils".